wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/map_call.md

 ## Viewing the results using IGV (Integrative Genome Viewer)

-In this part of the practical, we are going to use the software IGV on our local computer to visualise the alignments we created and check some of the positions where variants were called.
+In this part of the practical, we are going to use the software IGV to visualise the alignments we created and check some of the positions where variants were called.

 Open IGV.
 First, you need to define a genome file, which you have to create from the fasta alignment (Genome > Genomes from file, then choose the assembly fasta file).